Upgrading Your Mac OS?

 As a service to our clients, we use Robot Cloud to block macOS upgrades.
 Use the form below to opt-out.

 Even when Forget Computers does stamp our seal of approval on an OS upgrade, we recommending reviewing your entire office for "readiness" and testing on one or two Macs before rolling out to the entire office.
-Yes, this means that you might have to forgo the latest iTunes release while coordinating the upgrade process with us.
+Yes, this means that you might have to forgo the latest iTunes release while coordinating the upgrade process.
 However, this process of planning and scheduling also greatly reduces the risk of downtime and lost productivity in your office.

 Contact us with any questions or feedback.
 We're here to help!